 - Develop marketing materials, proposals, or presentation to generate new work opportunities.

-Landscape Architects with little to no experience tend to make between $40230 and $49780 while the more experienced ones make over $82850 per year.
+Landscape Architects with little to no experience tend to make between $40710 and $53080 while the more experienced ones can earn over $89450 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Landscape Architect is to move to a higher paying state like DC.
-Right now, the highest paying states for Landscape Architects are DC, MA, CT, TN and CA.
+One of the easiest ways to increase your salary as a Landscape Architect is to move to a higher paying state like DC.
+Right now, the highest paying states for Landscape Architects are DC, CA, CT, VA and NY.

-3 other factors that can increase your salary as A Landscape Architect is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Landscape Architect is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Landscape Architects what degree they had when they got the job and most of them said they had a Bachelors degree followed by First professional degree.
+We asked other Landscape Architects what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a First Professional Degree.

 Pros and Cons